PEP ### - Wheel Variants - extending platform awareness¶

 This section focuses specifically on the vocabulary used by the proposed "Wheel Variant" standard:

-• Variant Namespace: An identifier used to group related features provided by a single plugin (e.g., nvidia, x86_64, arm, etc.).
+Variant Namespace: An identifier used to group related features provided by a single plugin (e.g.,

-• Variant Property: A 3-tuple (namespace :: feature-name :: feature-value) describing a single specific feature and its value.
-If a feature has multiple values, each is represented by a separate property.
+namespace :: feature-name :: feature-value) describing a single specific feature and its value.
+If a feature has multiple values, each is represented by a separate property. -

-• Variant Provider (Plugin): A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.
+Variant Provider: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

 Wheel variants introduce a more fine-grained specification of built wheel characteristics beyond what wheel tags provide.
+Individual wheels are characterized by sets of variant properties that are organized into a hierarchical structure of namespaces, features and feature values.
 When evaluating wheels to install, the installer must determine whether variant properties are compatible with the system in addition to determining the tag compatibility.
 To choose the most suitable wheel to install, the installer must order wheels according to the priorities of their variant properties first, and their tags second.

 It is recommended that the most commonly used plugins are either vendored, reimplemented, or locked to specific wheels after verifying their trustworthiness, to enable the ability to securely install variant wheels out-of-the-box.
 To reduce the maintenance costs, repositories of such vetted plugins could be maintained collaboratively and shared between different package managers.